 In a city that has seen so much new construction, the Waterhouse is a pretty special spot and I’d love to see more hotels like it.

 My trip is going great so far.
 Having done all the tourist things on prior trips, I’m mostly visiting galleries and checking out a few new areas.
 I’ll share design notes from them soon.
 And here’s an interesting/kind of freaky thing that’s happening: I can’t access Twitter or Facebook here.
-I think I knew that about Twitter but I didn’t think Facebook was blocked too.
-With Facebook, it could be my internet connection (which has been kind of dodgy) but I’m not sure.
-The one thing I can do is post photos on Instagram, which are posting automatically to Twitter.
-I guess that’s the way I’ll have to update Facebook too.
+I think I knew that about Twitter but not about Facebook.
+The one thing I can do is post photos on Instagram, which can then be shared on Twitter and Facebook.
 These days, because we’re all so connected, I sometimes forget where I am when I’m traveling.
 But this is a pretty strong reminder!